Fun facts about Annette G. White

 Ha, I never did!

-And finding these fashion paintings below, I almost had forgotten that these were part of the winning drawings that went to Rag Magazine; a competition through the Sunday Telegraph.
+I had almost forgotten that these were part of the winning drawings that went to Rag Magazine; a competition through the Sunday Telegraph.
 I was on my way, I thought, but I was only 16 and ‘much too young’ both my parents said.
 I was very disappointed, but they were different times back in the 60’s.

 So that path ended before it really started.

-Once again I entered into a competition in the newspaper and I won an incredible course to do fashion designing with De LaSalle in Sydney!
+Once again I entered into a competition in the newspaper and I won an incredible prize!
+A Fashion Design Course with De LaSalle in Sydney!
 I can still remember walking into the design and cutting room; my heart just bouncing with excitement!
-But once more, my dreams were ‘put on hold’ because my parents thought i was too young.
+But my dreams were shattered because once again my parents decided I was still too young.

 Back to dreaming again.
 I actually was called ‘Netty the Dreamer’ at school.

-My very simple and condensed story is, I became a florist for ten years or so, married and had two astounding boys that are still my best buddies!
+And so my very simple and condensed story is that I became a florist for ten years or so, married and had two astounding boys that are still my best buddies!
 (They may not know it, but they really are!)

 I also had a fashion boutique for a few years, and had my name ‘up in lights’!
 Well, not really, just on a sign board swinging above the store.
 My ‘fashion designer’ dream was kind of fulfilled!

-Then I ended up, after a few years being in Administration, a Sales Representative for an incredible Bathroom Import company who sent me all around Australia as well as Europe.
+Then I ended up, after a few years being in Administration and a Sales Representative for an incredible Bathroom Import company who sent me all around Australia as well as Europe.

 Ahh.. those were the days when we could travel across Australia as well as overseas!
 New Zealand, Barcelona, Germany, Greece, Budapest, Netherlands and of course Austria where my parents came from.